 Epicenter oversees more than 100 companies and roughly 2,000 employees.
 It began implanting some employees with microchips four years ago, in January 2015.

 Microchips use near field communication (NFC) technology– the same used for contactless credit cards or mobile payments– to transfer a small amount of data between two devices through electromagnetic waves.

 Imagine having your hand hacked– which is a possibility.

 According to Ben Libberton, a microbiologist at Stockholm’s Karolinska Institute, he told the AP that hackers “could conceivably gain huge swathes of information from embedded microchips,” creating huge ethical dilemmas.

 “The data that you could possibly get from a chip that is embedded in your body is a lot different from the data that you can get from a smartphone,” he told the AP.
 “Conceptually you could get data about your health, you could get data about your whereabouts, how often you’re working, how long you’re working, if you’re taking toilet breaks and things like that.”

 Microchips throw privacy out the window.
 Imagine all of the data collected and stored in your hand– what happens to it, who uses it, for what and why– is completely out of the control of the user.
 People who willingly become chipped are quite literally giving their lives away.

-This is truly sick: “The implants have become so popular that Epicenter workers stage monthly events where attendees have the option of being “chipped” for free.”
+In a remarkable turn of events: “The implants have become so popular that Epicenter workers stage monthly events where attendees have the option of being ‘chipped’ for free.”